-Just 10 km from Hue city center, Khai Dinh Tomb is the last highlight construction of the Nguyen dynasty.
-It is also the most expensive and beautiful royal tomb in the world.
-It is a unique and special tomb because of the building materials, as well as architecture.
+Khai Dinh Tomb is the last highlight construction of the Nguyen dynasty, just 10km from Hue city center.
+It is also the most expensive and beautiful royal tomb in Vietnam and the world.
+Known as a unique and special tomb because of the building materials, time to build, as well as architecture.

 Khai Dinh Tomb Location

-Khai Dinh Tomb is as known as Ung Lang (應陵) the Burial area of Khai Dinh emperor (1885-1925)- the 12th emperor of the Nguyen dynasty.
-It lies on Chau E mount, Thuy Bang commune, Huong Thuy ward, Hue city.
+The tomb of Khai Dinh is as known as Ung Lang (應陵) the burial area of Khai Dinh emperor (1885-1925)- the 12th emperor of the Nguyen dynasty.
+It stands on Chau E mount, Thuy Bang commune, Huong Thuy ward, Hue city.

 Khai Dinh Tomb History

 All emperors of the Nguyen dynasty thought that this life is just a temporary life and when you passed away, you would live a real life.
 So what you needed in this life, you would need them in the afterlife.
 They all prepared the royal tombs for themselves before they died.
 When Khai Dinh first came to the throne, he ordered to build the tomb at the age of 31.

 To build his resting place, he ordered the Fengshui tellers to find the best Fengshui places and chose the Chau E mount.
 With this site, the royal tomb of Khai Dinh gets a small hill in front to be the screen.
 Get the Chop Vung and Kim Son mountains to be the green dragon on the left, the white tiger on the right guarding and protecting the tomb.
 Moreover, the Chau E stream in the middle, all make great Fengshui for Khai Dinh Tomb Hue.